alicehe2003/ImageEditor/README.md

 It compiles the C++ file and outputs `image_processor.wasm` (the compiled WASM) and `image_processor.js` (the JS wrapper). `_malloc` and `_free` allows JS to allocate and free memory in WASM. `HEAPU8` is used by JS to access raw WASM memory as a Uint8Array.
 Memory growth in WASM is allowed if needed (such as for large images).

+### Extern C

+`extern "C"` is a directive in C++ that tells the compiler to use C-style naming for functions so they can be called from other languages.
+C++ mangles function names (adds extra info like parameter types) to support function overloading.
+This makes the compiler names unreadable or inconsistent for other languages.

+### RGBA

+RGB are the colours red, green, and blue respectively, each in the range 0 - 255.
+Alpha is the opacity/transparency, also in the range 0 - 255.

+# Additional functionalities - TODO

+# Known bugs